ictvoip/ictvoip-docs/docs/source/admin/tariffs.rst

 **Step 1: Prepare Rate Card**

 Download your provider's rate card in CSV format.
-Ensure it contains the required columns for proper import.
+Ensure it contains the required columns for proper import. **Only the first row may contain the header column names** as mapping only checks the first row as header.
+If you have 2 rows before the actual rate mapping will not be suitable.

 **Step 2: Create Tariff**